-The duties of a virtual assistant include scheduling meetings, establishing schedules, and managing small social media tasks.
+The duties of a virtual assistant include scheduling meetings, establishing schedules, and managing small tasks.
 Making calls, responding to emails, conducting research, entering data, and proofreading, are also your tasks as a virtual assistant.

 If you have specialised skills, for example in marketing, you can apply for a position as a virtual marketing assistant.
 They are usually paid more.
 Here are some platforms to go to: Time etc., Upwork, RemoteCoWorker, Fiver, and Zirtual.